kp949/Module8-fastapi-calculator-project/README.md

 ## Project Files

-- `app/main.py` has the FastAPI app and routes.
 - `main.py` has the FastAPI app and routes.
 - `app/operations.py` has the calculator functions.
 - `templates/index.html` has the calculator web page.